 In 2010, there were ~2 billion people on the internet and only 17% of them were engaged in online communities, amounting to 340 million online community members.
 Today, that number has grown to 5 billion people online, and over 76% of them are involved in an online community, amounting to over 3 billion total online community members.
 While the level of involvement in online communities has exploded, the penetration of tools like Discord still has a long way to go.
 Of those 3 billion community members, 1.8 billion of them use Facebook groups.

-Globally the market for social networks is estimated to grow to over $900 billion by 2026.
+Globally, the market for social networks is estimated to grow at a CAGR of 25.4% to $900 billion by 2026.
 While Discord may not feel like a traditional social network, its focus on niche communities is a trend being felt across most major social networks.
-In the first generation of the internet, users wanted broad access to information.
-But that’s changing.
-Facebook’s user count declined for the first time in 2022.
-Now that most people are online, users are gravitating towards more niche communities where they can indulge their personal interests.
+In the first generation of the internet, users wanted broad access to information, but that's changing as users aim to build a more personalized experience.
+Facebook's user count declined for the first time in 2022.
+Now that most people are online, users are gravitating towards more niche communities where they can indulge their interests.
 Mark Zuckerberg acknowledged that shift in a recent Facebook developer conference:

 Competition

-Slack: Slack is a widely adopted collaboration and communication tool used primarily in professional settings.
-While it shares some similarities with Discord, such as chat channels and voice communication, Slack focuses on workplace productivity and team collaboration.
-Discord's primary focus is on community building and social interactions.
-It launched in 2013, went public in 2019, and was bought by Salesforce in 2020 for over $27 billion.
+Slack: Founded in 2009 and based in San Francisco, California, Slack is a collaboration and communication tool primarily used in professional contexts.
+While it shares some similarities with Discord, such as chat channels and voice communication, Slack focuses on workplace collaboration in professional organizations.
+Slack was acquired by Salesforce for $27 billion in 2020.

 Business Model